16th-century Basque literature: Joan Perez de Lazarraga

 The manuscript found by Borja Aginagalde in 2004 and acquired by the Diputación de Guipúzcoa from an antiquarian in Madrid, has meant that many of the ideas conceived until now about the history of Basque literature need to be revised, among them the isolation to which literature in Basque was said to have been subjected until well into the Modern Era.

 Little is known about the Lord of the Tower of Larrea, belonging to the influential lineage of Lazarraga, coming from Oñate, where he had settled at the end of the 15th century.
 He and his brother probably studied at the recently created University of Oñate.
 His brother, after becoming a widower, would later move to Toledo and then to the court of Madrid.
 Pruden Gartzia defends that Lazarraga could have had contact with Garibay due not only to the proximity, but also to the taste of both for history and chronicles, which the author would capture in the Genealogy of his family, by which he was known until the discovery of the manuscript.

-The manuscript is composed of 102 pages in total, of which two thirds are poetry and the rest is part of a growing genre that had many followers at the time, the novela pastoril from the renaissance.
+The manuscript is composed of 102 pages in total, of which two-thirds are poetry and the rest is part of a growing genre that had many followers at the time, the novela pastoril from the renaissance.
 This genre had been inaugurated by Jacopo Sannazaro with La Arcadia and continued by authors such as Jorge de Montemayor, Miguel de Cervantes and many others, including Joan Perez Lazarraga.
 As in Sannazaro's, in Lazarraga's work prose and verse are intermingled.
 Far from petrarchism, he is closer to the traditional lyric songs of the 15th century.
 More elegant than Bernard Etxepare but without meeting the exactitude that Oihenart would ask for in the 17th century, he uses known forms of Basque verse.

 If there is anything noteworthy, it is the use of prose, which was believed not to have been developed until the advent of the didactic asceticism of the School of Sara, in the 17th century.
 It is also valuable as a testimony of the existence of the disappeared Alavic dialect, which had already been proposed by Koldo Mitxelena in his study of Landucci's dictionary.
 The Basque used by Lazarraga is undoubtedly an archaic Basque, marked by forms in subjunctive already lost, the archaic nondik (ablative) and the old forms in the auxiliary verbs.

 Joanes Leizarraga

 Joanes Leizarraga is relevant for his translations of religious texts.
 He was born in 1525 in Beraskoitze (Labourd) and died in 1601 in Labastide-Clairence.
-In 1560 he converted to Protestantism—as did the queen—and placed himself at the orders of the Synod of Pau, which commissioned him to help spread the reformation by translatiing the New Testament into Basque.
+In 1560 he converted to Protestantism—as did the queen—and placed himself at the orders of the Synod of Pau, which commissioned him to help spread the reformation by translating the New Testament into Basque.
 Leizarraga published three translations: